Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/rust-best-practices/bad-habits.md

 "functional", but I'll let you be the judge there.

-As a bonus, iterators can often allow better performance because checks can be done as part the looping condition instead of being separate[^benchmark-it] (Alice has a good explanation [here][iter-is-faster]).
+As a bonus, iterators can often allow better performance because checks can be done as part of the looping condition instead of being separate[^benchmark-it] (Alice has a good explanation [here][iter-is-faster]).

 ## Overusing Iterators